manpagez: man pages & more

 "pl2bat" uses the "%*" variable in the generated batch file to

-sure that construct works in batch files.
-As of this writing,
+make sure that construct works in batch files.
+As of this

-4DOS/NT users will need a "ParameterChar = *" statement in their
+writing, 4DOS/NT users will need a "ParameterChar = *"

 3. Using "pl2bat" has a few problems: the file name gets changed,

-if the originals get updated often.
-A different approach that
+intensive if the originals get updated often.
+A different

-any filename (along with the .bat suffix).
-For example, if you
+to any filename (along with the .bat suffix).
+For example, if

 executed.
 Since you can run batch files on Windows platforms